corpus-core/colibri-stateless/README.md

         EthTransactionProof,
-        EthReceiptProof                # a Proof of a TransactionReceipt, List [EthLogsBlock, 256]       # a Proof for multiple Receipts and txs, EthCallProof                   # a Proof for multiple accounts ]
+        EthReceiptProof                # a Proof of a TransactionReceipt, List [EthLogsBlock, 256]       # a Proof for multiple Receipts and txs, EthCallProof,
+        EthSyncProof                   # Proof as input data for the sync committee transition used by zk ]
     sync_data: Union[                  # the sync data containing proofs for the transition between the two periods None,